How to apply

 The General Bursary Award

-The Bursary is available to eligible students whose total household income does not exceed the threshold for eligibility and they are in receipt of the following:
+The Bursary is available to eligible students whose total household income does not exceed the threshold of £40,000 and they are in receipt of one or more of the following:

 • Income support